 The pollution prevention activities consist of multiple programs and training which are employed to reduce municipal sources of pollution.
 These activities include winter road management, nutrient management, street sweeping and catch basin cleaning, management of leaves and grass clippings, good housekeeping at municipal properties, and employee training.
-Each of the programs is described in more detail below.
+The Permittee should develop written program procedures for each of the programs.